Jon Berti Preview, Player Props: Marlins vs. Rays

 Jon Berti At The Plate

-- He has hit a home run in 2.9% of his games this year, and 0.9% of his plate appearances.
+- He has gone deep in 2.9% of his games this year, and 0.8% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.